tesseract-one/Substrate.swift/README.md

 ```

 ##### Keychain Delegate
 Keychain has delegate object which can select public keys for the Signer protocol.
-It can be used to show UI with account selecter to the user.
+It can be used to show UI with account selecter to the user or implement custom logic.

-There is default `KeychainDelegateFirstFound` implementation which returns first found compatible key from Keychain.
+There is default `KeychainDelegateFirstFound` implementation which returns first found compatible key from the Keychain.

 Protocol looks like this:
 ```swift